• Skip to primary navigation

 Low FODMAP notes

-In this section, I share information for certain ingredients that are either frequently asked about or that have suggested serving sizes to remain low FODMAP.
+In this section, I share information for ingredients that are either frequently asked about or have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
-Please listen to your body (and if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
+Please listen to your body (and, if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

 Garlic-infused oil is a popular way to add low FODMAP garlic flavor on the low FODMAP diet.
-My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that has been confirmed to be low FODMAP by Monash University.
+My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that Monash University has confirmed to be low FODMAP.
 Learn more about why garlic-infused oil is okay in my Low FODMAP Garlic and Onion Substitutes post.

-Green onion tops – the green part of green onions – are low in FODMAPs and should be tolerated by most on the low FODMAP diet.
+Green onion tops - the green part of green onions - are low in FODMAPs and should be tolerated by most on the low FODMAP diet in servings up to ¾ cup or 75 grams.
 Avoid the white bulb, which is high in FODMAPs.
 Learn more → Low FODMAP Garlic and Onion Substitutes.

 Lettuce: Iceberg, butter, and red coral lettuce contain only trace amounts of FODMAPs.
 Enjoy according to your appetite.
 Romaine is also low FODMAP – the recommended serving is up to 2 cups or 75 grams.

 Red bell pepper is a FODMAP-free food.
 2022 Update: Monash University retested red bell pepper and found it to contain FODMAPs.
 A low FODMAP serving of red bell pepper is now considered to be ⅓ cup or 43 grams.
 Larger servings contain moderate to high amounts of excess fructose.
-Peppers and chili peppers also contain capsaicin which can be a non-FODMAP trigger for some people.
+Peppers and chili peppers also contain capsaicin, which can be a non-FODMAP trigger for some people.
 Avoid if you suspect spicy food is an issue.

 Sriracha has been tested for FODMAPs by Monash University.
 Even though it contains small amounts of garlic, sriracha is low FODMAP in servings up to 1 teaspoon or 5 grams.
 This amount should be tolerated by most.
 However, avoid if you’re concerned or suspect a non-FODMAP intolerance to spicy foods (capsaicin).